Kausharma9/travelzilla/README.md

 # travelzilla
-this project is made to book the travellings for costomers.
+this project is made to book the travellings for customers.
 By using MySql and PHP as backend